spack/spack-monitor/docs/getting_started/install.rst

 the other containers for nginx and the database).

-.. ::code console
+.. ::code-block console

     $ docker-compose up -d

 You can verify they are running without any exit error codes:

-.. ::code console
+.. ::code-block console

     $ docker-compose ps
             Name                       Command               State         Ports